By Mark Russinovich and Thomas Garnier

 Event filtering entries

 Event filtering allows you to filter generated events.
 In many cases events can be noisy and gathering everything is not possible.
-For example, you might be interested about network connections only for a certain process, but not all of them.
+For example, you might be interested in network connections only for a certain process, but not all of them.
 You can filter the output on the host reducing the data to collect.

 Each event has its own filter tag under EventFiltering: